cucumber/docs/content/community/faq.md

 You can call this method from your step definition.
 You could even call *several* helper methods from one step definition; for instance, if you want to login and navigate to a particular page.

-Ofcourse, which helper methods you'll need will depend on your application and your domain.
+Of course, which helper methods you'll need will depend on your application and your domain.

 ## How detailed should my scenarios be?
 Your scenarios should contain *just enough* information to describe the *behaviour* of the system.